Cork (city): Other sports

-The city contains clubs active in national competitions in basketball (Neptune and UCC Demons) and American Football (Cork Admirals).
-There are also golf, pitch and putt, hockey, tennis, and athletics clubs in the Cork area.
+The city contains clubs active in national competitions in basketball (Neptune and UCC Demons), American football (Cork Admirals) and inline hockey.
+There are also a number of golf, pitch and putt, hockey, tennis and athletics clubs in the Cork area.

 The area is the home of road bowling, which is played in the north-side and southwest suburbs.
-There are boxing and martial arts clubs (including Brazilian jiu-jitsu, Karate, Muay Thai and Taekwondo) within the city, while the sports-based performance art of professional wrestling maintains a presence via local promotion Phoenix Wrestling.
+There are boxing and martial arts clubs (including Brazilian jiu-jitsu, Karate, Muay Thai and Taekwondo) within the city.
 Cork Racing, a motorsport team based in Cork, has raced in the Irish Formula Ford Championship since 2005.
-Cork also hosts one of Ireland's most successful Australian Rules Football teams, the Leeside Lions, who have won the Australian Rules Football League of Ireland Premiership several times.
+Cork also hosts one of Ireland's most successful Australian rules football teams, the Leeside Lions, who have won the Australian Rules Football League of Ireland premiership several times.

 Twin cities

 Cork is twinned with Cologne, Coventry, Rennes, San Francisco, Swansea and Shanghai.
 As of February 2017, the city council was also in talks to twin with Bordeaux, Saint Petersburg and Miami.